Pearson-Higher-Ed/alerts/README.md

 ## Getting Started

-1. Create your new repository in GitHub (open source - default) or Pearson BitBucket (private source).
+1. Create your new repository in GitHub (open source - default) or Pearson BitBucket (proprietary or private).

 2. Follow these [directions](https://help.github.com/articles/caching-your-github-password-in-git/#platform-all) to stop
  manually authenticating to GitHub on every network request.
 This enables the use of automated npm scripts.